 At Akiba Fukuro cafe (or Akiba Owl Cafe) near Akihabara station, the staff pays much attention to the wellbeing of the animals.
-They make sure the owls are comfortable and pay close attention to the animals their happiness and the owls take turns in taking the day off.
-They have animal shows to explaining the owl’s their behaviour and the care they receive at the cafe.
-The store plays classical music on the background, creating a relaxing environment for the animals and the guests.In order to make sure the place doesn’t get too crowded, an online reservation is required!
+They make sure the owls are comfortable and pay close attention to the animals’ happiness and the owls take turns in taking the day off.
+They have animal shows to explain the owl’s their behaviour and the care they receive at the cafe.
+The store plays classical music in the background, creating a relaxing environment for the animals and the guests.In order to make sure the place doesn’t get too crowded, an online reservation is required!

 12pm – 6pm (weekdays)

 ¥1,820 (adult) for 1 hour, including a photo taken by a professional photograph